BWMobileLabs-LLC/botc-node/README.md

 For the server code specifically, I **did not use an AI agent to write implementation for me**.
 Instead I:

-- **Learned from videos and docs** on topics such as Express patterns, Knex migrations, PostgreSQL design, and JWT-based auth.
+- **Learned from videos and docs** on topics such as Express patterns, Knex migrations, PostgreSQL and parameterized SQL, and JWT-based auth.
 - Used **Cursor in Ask mode** the way I would use a senior engineer: to **compare approaches**, **sanity-check decisions**, and **review code I had already written**—not to author the codebase.

 While building this out, I used **Postman** against a locally running server to hit each route, carry cookies and bearer tokens correctly, and confirm responses matched what I intended.
 I used **TablePlus** with a **local PostgreSQL** instance to **seed and inspect data**, run **ad hoc queries**, and double-check that rows and constraints looked right after migrations, seeds, and API calls—so I could trust both the database and the HTTP layer before moving on.